wli33/paperNotes/computerVision/imageSegamentation/RCNN.md

 #### SPP Net
 Two improvements:
 1. Select Bbox on the CNN feature maps. speed 100x RCNN.
-b.
-Add SPP layer.
+2. Add SPP layer.
 The selected CNN features can send any size to SPP layer and it will produce fix size output.
 #### Fast RCNN
 1. RoI pooling layer: a simplified one layer of SPP.
 2. Multi-task model. loss has 2 parts: classification loss and regression loss for the Bbox. see [page 3 of the paper](https://arxiv.org/pdf/1504.08083.pdf)
 ![](http://img.blog.csdn.net/20160411154103099)
 #### Faster RCNN
-Add a Region Proposal Network (RPN) to produce region proposals directly; no need for external region proposals. use RoI Pooling to combine the proposal and feature map, send to upstream classifier and bbox regressor just like Fast R-CNN.
+Add a Region Proposal Network (RPN) to produce region proposals directly; no need for external region proposals.
+Use RoI Pooling to combine the proposal and feature map, send to upstream classifier and bbox regressor just like Fast R-CNN.

 One network, four losses (Ross Girschick)
 - RPN classification (anchor good / bad)